Deputy Chief of the Naval Staff (Pakistan)

 The Deputy Chief of the Naval Staff (DCNS) are several very important administrative senior military appointments and principle staff commands, headed and commanded by the Principal Staff Officers (PSOs) at the NHQ.
 They are also the commander of their respective branch in the Pakistan Navy and these commands are held by senior flag officers of Rear Admiral and Vice Admiral rank in the Navy and are directly reporting and functioning under the Chief of the Naval Staff.
 DCNS appointments play a very important administrative role for the proper functioning of an entire navy.
 The DCNS appointments ranges from rear admiral to vice admiral rank depending on assignment nature.

 Naval Headquarters

 Principle Staff Commands and Principle Staff Officers

-Due to the influence from the Royal Navy and later by the United States Navy since its earliest inception, the Pakistan Navy has a unique command structure and the Navy's functionality is divided in various branches there are seven military branches also known as Staff Commands in the navy that are in fact administrative directed by the several appointed Deputy Chief of the Naval Staff (DCNS) and they operate from NHQ.
+Since its earliest inception, the Pakistan Navy has had a unique command structure.
+The Navy's functionality is divided in various branches, seven of which are military branches also known as Staff Commands.
+These Staff Commands fulfill the administrative functions of the Pakistan Navy and are directed by the several appointed Deputy Chief of the Naval Staff (DCNS).
+The Pakistan Navy's high command operate from NHQ.